Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Total Superfluid Stiffness

 where $D_0= \frac{\sqrt{|C_0|}+X(0)}{\sqrt{|C_0|}-X(0)}$ and $X(0)=1- \frac{\pi}{2} K_B$.
 In Region I, all renormalization group flows end at $Y=0$ and $X<0$, meaning that the renormalized superfluid stiffness at scale $l$, $K(l)$, is still finite even if $l$ is pushed to infinity.
 Second, the region with $C_0>0$ is termed as \textit{Region II}, and $X(l)$ and $Y(l)$ are obtained as

 where $\alpha_0 = \frac{1}{\sqrt{C_0}}\arctan \big( X(0)/\sqrt{C_0} \big) $.
 In this region, $K(l)$ becomes zero at various values of $l$ with $Y(l)$.
 However, due to the trigonometric functions of Eqs.~(\ref{XXX2}) and (\ref{yl2}), the physical solutions, in which $K(l)$ is non-negative, are restricted to some regions.
 With this consideration, the scale factor $l$ in Region II is limited by the value at which $X(l)$ becomes zero for the first time as the scale factor $l$ increases.
 Thus, all renormalization group flows end at points with $K(l)=0$.
 Lastly, the region with $C_0<0$ and $X(l)>0$ is termed as \textit{Region III}.
 The renormalization group flows in this region end up with $K(l)=0$, the same as Region II.
+The renormalization group flows in the three regions are illustrated in Fig.~\ref{fig2}.

 As discussed above, the renormalized superfluid stiffness at the terminate point of a renormalization group flow is finite in Region I while zero in Region II and III.
 Hereafter, the superfluid stiffness at the terminate point is called the full renormalized superfluid stiffness $J_R$, and we denote $K_R\equiv J_R/T$.
 In particular, $K_R$ is given as $K_R=K(l\rightarrow\infty)$ in Region I.